wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/01-accessibility-best-practices.md

 The easiest way to deliver accessible themes, plugins, or sites is to think about it from the outset.
 Include it in the planning phase and educate coworkers (and clients).
 This way, you won’t only spot the errors early on, you’ll actually prevent many.

-In this lesson, you’ll learn:
+In this lesson, you’ll learn about the fundamentals of accessible HTML, and how to apply them to your WordPress themes.

-* How to use HTML and CSS to build accessible themes
-* What WordPress does to help
-* Which WordPress plugins and other developer tools to use for automated accessibility tests
-* And how to run manual accessibility tests

-## The fundamentals of web making
+## The fundamentals

 HTML is as powerful as it is accessible.